belongtothenight/Local-File-Backup/README.md

 # Local File Backup
 ## ATTENTION: Under development
 ## Description
-This repo aims to create a less complex version of backup softwares, but with the ability to automate the entire process.</br>
+This repo aims to create a less complex version of backup softwares, but with the ability to automate the entire process.
+Archive and unpack functionalities are also provided.</br>
-This project is heavily inspired by [SyncBack](https://www.2brightsparks.com/).
+This project is inspired by [SyncBack](https://www.2brightsparks.com/).
 ## Undergoing Work
 1. [x] Add unpack function
 2. [ ] Finish backup functions (3)